 As a key partner in the campaign, the Angling Trust and its Get Fishing initiative will be supporting This Girl Can with free angling events and activity on social media to help inspire women to have a go at fishing – an all-inclusive, healthy, and accessible sport that fits with busy modern lives.

 This Girl Can has already encouraged 2.9 million women to become more active but there’s even more to be done to get more women fishing, and you can help!
-In the next phase the Angling Trust will help This Girl Can reach women who are inactive or less active, from low income backgrounds, black, Asian, and minority ethnic communities and teenagers as well as the existing community of women anglers.
+In the next phase the Angling Trust will help This Girl Can reach women who are inactive or less active, from low income backgrounds, black, Asian, and ethnically diverse communities and teenagers as well as the existing community of women anglers.

 The campaign aims to inspire and motivate women with its new Fit Got Real film which shows women exercising their own way – running around a park pushing their child in a pram, hula hooping at home and learning to swim using YouTube – the message is that it all counts as exercise.